o2-almutairi/Car-Club-Bays/docs/design.md

 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/sequence.png)

 ## User Interface design
-TODO: Specify and develop a user interface mockup using a wireframe.

 ![Insert your wireframe screenshots for each use-case here](images/wireframe.png) Use Case 1: